-Which benefits do not count towards the cap?
+Which benefits does that leave that do not count towards the cap?

 Bereavement Payment, Council Tax Benefit (or its replacement), Discretionary Housing payments, Social Fund payments (including cold weather payments), Pension Credit, Residency Order payments, Adoption Pay, Maternity and Paternity Pay, Statutory Sick Pay and Winter Fuel Payment.

-Those entitled to Working Tax Credit are exempt.
-Also, no pensioners will be subject to the cap, as it only affects people of working age.
+No pensioners are subject to the benefits cap, as it only affects people of working age.

 No-one who works enough hours to claim Working Tax Credit is affected.